The microbes and nerves in your body work together like musicians in an orchestra. They play a big role in the health of your mind and body.

-A big help in toxin removal is BioActive Carbon, made of fulvic and humic acid extracts.
-It helps clear out toxins like heavy metals and glyphosate.
-BioActive Carbon binds toxins tightly so they can be carried all the way out of your body via your poop.
+A big help in toxin removal is carbon-based binders, made of fulvic and humic acid extracts.
+They help clear out toxins like heavy metals and glyphosate.
+Fulvic and humic acids bind toxins tightly so they can be carried all the way out of your body via your poop.

-At the same time, BioActive Carbon can provide vital building blocks to help restore damaged tissues.
+At the same time, carbon-based binders can provide vital building blocks to help restore damaged tissues.
 These building blocks include carbon, hydrogen, minerals, amino acids, and other nutrients.

 Don’t let viruses and parasites wipe out entire sections of your microbial “orchestra.”
 That encourages the growth of microbes you don’t want.

-BioActive Carbon has antiviral properties.
-It may help silence viruses and strip out retroviruses embedded in the DNA of your cells.
+Carbon-based binders have antiviral properties.
+They may help silence viruses and strip out retroviruses embedded in the DNA of your cells.
 (65, 66, 67)